Gender and emotional expression: Nature versus nurture

 The social-developmental hypothesis is one of the major arguments for the impact of nurture on emotional expression.
 The social-developmental theory explains gender differences in emotion expression through emphasizing "children's active role in their development of gendered behavior" through learning by watching adults or through interactions with their parents and peers.
 This hypothesis points to the fact that infants are not born with the same differences in emotional expression, and gender differences generally grow more pronounced as children age.
 In a 2012 meta-analysis conducted by Tara M. Chaplin and Amelia Aldao, researchers reviewed gender differences in emotion expression from the infancy period through adolescence in order to determine the impact of development and age on gender differences.
-Their findings support the notion that social factors in a child's development play a large role in the gender differences that later emerge, as "gender differences were not found in infancy…but they emerged by the toddler/preschool period and in childhood".
+Their findings support the notion that social factors in a child's development play a large role in the gender differences that later emerge, as s predicted, gender differences were not found in infancy for positive, externalizing, and general negative emotion expressions (although they were found for internalizing emotion expressions), but they emerged by the toddler/preschool period and in childhood".
+However, this would not be sufficient to imply there are no innate biological differences.
+For example, Buck (1984) and others have argued that girls show a potentially biologically-based advantage in language and self-regulation abilities that unfold over time with development.
+"In addition, we did find a significant effect size for internalizing emotion expressions (with girls greater than boys) in infancy, which may further suggest that gender differences in some emotion expressions may begin quite early and may be either innate or due to very early socialization responses of caregivers."
 One possible explanation for this developmental difference comes from the child's parents.
 In many Western cultures, for example, parents discuss and express a broader range of emotions with their daughters than with their sons.
 As children grow older, these patterns continue with their peers.